Flagship case study

 Map, record, task, and reporting layers stay separate.

-TraverseOps architecture User roles interact with a map workspace using sample asset data, import records, inspections, work orders, and reporting/admin views inside a public boundary.
+TraverseOps architecture Roles use a map workspace with sample assets, imports, inspections, work orders, and reports inside a public boundary.

-• The map layer answers where the asset is and which status or area needs attention.
+• The map layer answers where and what status needs attention.

-• The inspection and work-order layers answer what happened in the field and what follow-up work exists.
+• Inspection and work-order layers capture field events and follow-up work.

-• The reporting/admin layer answers what supervisors need to review across assets, imports, roles, and open work.
+• Reporting/admin layers summarize assets, imports, roles, and open work.

 08 / Data model